 Tour Schedule For enhanced wildlife viewing opportunities, make sure to visit the festival after your tour is over!
 Wild animal presentations, guest speakers, demonstrations, exhibits, free youth activities and a variety of food vendors will all be awaiting your return!

-ZenOptic Wetlands Dawn PhotO TOurwith Lon Yarbrough There is no better time to experience the vibrant life of the wetlands than at dawn.
-And, no better time to enjoy Sandhill Cranes as theybegin their day with song and dance.
-Join a small and hearty group led by ac photographer, Lon (LA) Yarbrough, on this amazing photo tour.
-As the sun rises, you will experiment with high ISOs, long shutter speeds and wide open apertures to capture images not obtainable at any other time.
-Detail and techniques are available at www.NaturalMedia.us/dawn.htm.
-Participants will be notified of the location a few days before the shoot by phone or e-mail.6:00 - 8:30am, tour is limited to 12 people, $35 per participant
+ZENOPTIC WETLANDS DAWN PHOTO TOURThere is no better time to experience the vibrant life of the wetlands than at dawn, and no better time to enjoy Sandhill Cranes as theybegin their day with song and dance.
+Join a small and hearty group led by photographer, Lon (LA) Yarbrough, on this amazing photo tour.
+As the sun rises, you will experiment with high ISOs, long shutter speeds and wide open apertures to capture images not obtainable at any other time.6:00 am – 8:30 am, tour limited to 12 people, $35 per participant

-SUNSET WITH THE SANDHILL CRANES - GUEST FAVORITE!Millions of waterfowl migrate along the Pacific Flyway.
-Of those traveling, thousands of Sandhill Cranes call the Cosumnes River Preserve their home during the winter months.
-Here on our very own Staten Island, few words can describe the breathtaking sight of a thousand cranes flying in to roost for the night.
-Bring your camera.
-This Sunset Tour is your opportunity to experience, first hand, the Cranes at sunset!
-You will learn about the habits of the cranes, why our open wetland environment is preferred by these magnificent birds, and what we can do to preserve their winter home.3:30 - sunset, $15 per participant
+* GUEST FAVORITE!STATEN ISLAND SUNSET TOURJoin Staten Island Conservation Program Manager Laura Shaskey, as she discusses the management practices of Conservation Farm and Ranches.
+Watch the breathtaking sight of hundreds of cranes flying in to roost for the night.
+You will learn about the habits of the cranes, why Staten Islands open wetland environment is preferred by these magnificent birds, and what we all can do to preserve their winter home.3:30 pm - sunset, $15 per participant